God Talks to Gideon—and to Us

 There are three initial things that God tells him, through his angel messenger:

 - “The Lord is with you mighty warrior!”
 Gideon’s response is to change the subject.

 - “Go in the strength that you have and save Israel.”
-To this, Gideon in effect says, how?
-I am nobody!
+To this, Gideon in effect says, “How?
+I am nobody!”

 - “I will be with you.”
 At this point, Gideon asks for proof that the words are really from God.
 And when Gideon doubts the first confirmation that God provides, the doubting man asks for a second one.

-First, God may see us differently then we see ourselves — and it’s unwise to question God’s perspective.
+First, God may see us differently then we see ourselves, and it’s unwise to question God’s perspective.
 He knows all things.
 We don’t.

 This is an important balance to maintain.
 One error is to not do anything, even what we can do, because of the enormity of the task, while the other extreme is to try to do it all ourselves without God’s help.

 Be Like Gideon